SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 created: 2023-10-31T04:31:12.396Z
 guid: 38a5988b-1740-4120-840d-116ad6e91566
 ---
-When integrating an external authentication provider (IdentityServer, Azure AD or Microsoft Entra ID etc.) with an existing ASP .NET Core application, challenges arise due to different user identification systems.
+When integrating an external authentication provider (IdentityServer, Azure AD or Microsoft Entra ID etc.) with an existing ASP .NET Core application which uses ASP .NET Core Identity, challenges arise due to different user identification systems.

 On the ExternalAuthProvider side, users are typically recognised by a unique SubId within their issued token after authentication.
 In contrast, an application's existing user store might use its own unique user ID, possibly combined with other data.